peterblazejewicz/contacts-manager/README.md

 - source files transformation and bundling all done using *TypeScript* `tsc` cli tool
 - explicit dependency injection without using deprecated `ngAnnotate`
 - unit tests updated
+- no `templates.js` cache file.
+All templates loaded at runtime and cached

 ## Development